datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ```

 You can play with the application from the new browser window you created in step 4.

+Hit <Ctrl+C> in the GitPod terminal window to exit the application.

 ## 10. Containerizing